isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

     :moneybag: Get your money's worth : Unlike competitors, WebSSH **PRO** isn't a subscription model app.
 No hidden costs.
 You buy it for **lifetime** with regular updates for **FREE**!

+??? abstract "Student and educator discounts"
+    Students and educators can qualify for a discount on WebSSH PRO.

+    Please [contact me](/documentation/contact-me/) for more details and the redeem link for the discount.

 ## FREE vs PRO
 | Main Features | FREE | PRO |
 | --- | --- | --- |